AdobeDocs/analytics-platform.en/help/components/filters/ad-hoc-filters.md

 ---
-description: Use ad-hoc filters in Analysis Workspace.
+description: Use ad hoc filters in Analysis Workspace.
-title: Ad-hoc project filters
+title: Ad hoc project filters
 feature: CJA Workspace Basics
 role: User, Admin
 exl-id: 79513ad9-3c9d-441e-a5c5-c2b1e5cacc2e
 ---
-# Ad-hoc project filters
+# Ad hoc project filters

-Ad-hoc project filters allow you to drag and drop any component directly into the panel drop zone to create a filter.
+Ad hoc project filters allow you to drag and drop any component directly into the panel drop zone to create a filter.
 The filter becomes a [project-level filter](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-components/cja-filters/quick-filters.html) local to the current project.

-Here is a video on creating ad-hoc project filters:
+Here is a video on creating ad hoc project filters:

 >[!VIDEO](https://video.tv.adobe.com/v/23978/?quality=12)

 1. 1.
 Drop any component type (dimension, dimension item, event, metric, segment, segment template, date range) into the filter drop zone at the top of a panel.
-Component types are auto-converted into ad-hoc filters or [Quick filters](/help/components/filters/quick-filters.md) if compatible.
+Component types are auto-converted into ad hoc filters or [Quick filters](/help/components/filters/quick-filters.md) if compatible.

    Here is an example of how to create a filter for the Twitter referring domain: